-I promised to represent people who responded to the previous post about seminary education, and I’m glad to do so.
+I promised to represent people who responded to a previous post about seminary education, and I’m glad to do so.

 As one might have expected, comments ranged across a spectrum.
 But the spectrum wasn’t as wide as it might have been.
 I didn’t get any defensive e-mails from seminary professors or administrators flatly denying everything I said, nor did I hear from seminary graduates who have asked for their money back.